jnyyssol/CSV-comparison-slider/README.md

 # CSV Comparison Slider

 Side-by-side comparison tool for CSV files with interactive slider.
 Numbers in CSVs are rendered as color-coded heatmaps.
+You can download and share the comparisons.
 Image uploads also supported becuase why not.

 Available at: https://jnyyssol.github.io/CSV-comparison-slider/

+Here is an example of the shareable html: https://jnyyssol.github.io/CSV-comparison-slider/comparison.html

 This is a quick unoptimized demo made with Claude in 20 minutes.